-You can take your private pension at 55 and still work.
-If you have a defined contribution pension you could access part or all of your private pension at 55 to fund a phased retirement or early semi-retirement but there are tax implications and it could impact your income in retirement
+The good news is you CAN take your private pension at 55 and still work.
+If you have a defined contribution pension you could access part or all of your private pension at 55 but beware, there are tax implications and it could impact your income in retirement

 Can I take my private pension early and still work?